evermeer/EVCloudKitDao/README.md

 - since all data is processed all callback events will be executed on the mainQueue
 - caching of the results to a file for speedy app restart.
 (You can set the caching strategy)

-## Main features of EVReflection:
-- Parsing objects based on NSObject to a dictionary. (except for nullable fields)
-- Parsing a dictionary back to an object.
-- Creating a class from a string value and get the string value for a class.
-- Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
-- Supporting Printable, Hashable and Equatable while using all properties.
-(Support for Set in Swift 1.2)

 ## Main features of EVglobal
 - You can use EVLog as a replacement for NSLog which will also output the file, function and line number.
 - EVtry as a bridge function to the SwiftTryCatch library